Student Voice

 By Christine Enowmbi Tambe

-Formative assessment, which is utilized by both students and teachers to identify areas where knowledge is inadequate and assistance is required, has been identified as a critical source of timely and high-quality feedback.
+Formative assessment, which is utilised by both students and teachers to identify areas where knowledge is inadequate and assistance is required, has been identified as a critical source of timely and high-quality feedback.
 Gibbs and Simpson (1) outlined six characteristics of feedback that improve student performance:

 In a blended learning environment, instructors and peers can provide feedback via face-to-face and online interactions.
 Formal, structured learning management systems (LMSs) and informal social networking sites (SNSs), such as Facebook and Twitter, are both examples of online learning spaces, each has its own set of learning objectives.
 According to research (2,3), students found Facebook to be better suited to collaborative learning.
 In a 2017 study, McCarthy (4) assesses the Café, a Facebook-hosted e-learning application, as an appropriate online learning environment for peer feedback.
 Furthermore, the author (4) compares face-to-face teacher and peer feedback to online peer feedback to identify the benefits and drawbacks of each feedback technique.